Travel resources

 Planning a trip to Russia can be very confusing these days.
 Following the 2022 sanctions, many well known booking platforms became totally useless.

-I have travelled multiple times to Russia, in 2022 included and I share here a bunch of travel resources you might need to plan your next trip.
+I travel to Russia every year or so and I share here a bunch of travel resources you might need to plan your next trip.

 Bellow is a list of websites, compagnies and booking platforms I personally use in my travels and recommend (in no particular order).